Reduction theory for singular symplectic manifolds and singular forms on moduli spaces: Preliminaries

 \end{theorem}

 The proof of this local normal form relies on the path method.

-The $b^m$-analogue of the Moser theorem for symplectic manifolds is convenient for analyzing other invariants (local, semilocal, global) and is proved in \cite{guillemin2014symplectic}. \begin{theorem}[\textbf{$b^m$-Moser Theorem}] Let $\omega_0$ and $\omega_1$ be two $b^m$-symplectic forms on $(M,Z)$ defining the same $b^m$-cohomology class $[\omega_0] = [\omega_1]$ on $(M^{2n}, Z)$ with $M^{2n}$ closed and orientable then there exist a $b^m$-symplectomorphism
+The $b^m$-analogue of the Moser theorem for symplectic manifolds is convenient for analyzing other invariants (local, semilocal, global) and is proved in \cite{guillemin2014symplectic}.
+The equivariance of the path method yields the following generalization of the Moser path method (see ~\cite{MP} and \cite{guillemin2015toric}) under the additional structure of a group action.